What Is Transthyretin Familial Amyloid Polyneuropathy (TTR-FAP)?

 TTR-FAP is a disease that affects your nervous system.
 It causes too much of a protein called amyloid to build up in your body's organs and tissues.
 It's a progressive disease, which means it gets worse over time.

 But there are other treatments, including medicine and changes in your diet, that can help ease many of the symptoms.
-Researchers are also testing new drugs that slow the growth of the unwanted protein.

 It's important to reach out to family and friends to talk about any worries you have and get the emotional support you need.